yukihiratype2/sqflite_sqlcipher/sqflite_common_ffi/README.md

 ## Limitations

-* Primary intent was to support unit testing sqflite based code.
+* Primary intent was to support unit testing sqflite based code but the implementation works on Windows/Mac/Linux flutter desktop application
-* Database calls are made in the foreground isolate so don't make fancy lock mechanism,
+* Database calls are made in a separate isolate,
-* Only `Uint8List` is accepted for blob since `List<int>` is not optimized
-* read-only support is limited and faked so some command might still work (such as `PRAGMA user_version = 4`), insert, update, delete will be prevented though
 * Multi-instance support (not common) is simulated